-Seoul offered free covid tests for pets and soon found its first case in a lethargic, vomiting cat
+Seoul offered free coronavirus tests for pets and soon found its first case in a lethargic, vomiting cat

 Two New York cats tested positive for coronavirus.
 Here’s what you need to know about the virus and animals.

-In the United States, the Centers for Disease Control and Prevention says a few pets have been infected with the virus that causes covid-19, mostly after the animals were in close contact with infected humans, although globally such cases have been rare.
+In the United States, the Centers for Disease Control and Prevention says a few pets have been infected with the virus that causes covid-19, mostly after the animals were in close contact with infected humans.

 Since the beginning of the outbreak, scattered reports of animals contracting the disease have raised fears that pets or farmed animals such as mink could become a reservoir for the disease, prompting widespread culling in infected mink farms.

-The CDC, however, says that “based on the limited available information, the risk of animals spreading the COVID-19 virus to people is considered low,” while most animals who had contracted the virus had experienced mild illness and fully recovered.
+The CDC, however, says that “based on the limited available information, the risk of animals spreading the COVID-19 virus to people is considered low.”
+Most animals who have contracted the virus experienced mild illness and fully recovered.

-“There is no evidence that viruses can spread to people or other animals from a pet's skin, fur or hair,” it says.
+“There is no evidence that viruses can spread to people or other animals from a pet’s skin, fur or hair,” the CDC says.

-Seoul’s city government said it would provide tests only to animals with symptoms such as fever or breathing difficulties, if they had come into contact with infected humans.
+Seoul’s government said it would provide tests only to animals that showed symptoms, such as fever or breathing difficulties, after coming into contact with infected humans.

-The kitten found positive last month was placed into quarantine at a nearby animal shelter, but did not show any symptoms and so after 14 days was released, local health authorities said.
+The kitten found positive last month was placed in isolation at a nearby animal shelter but did not show any symptoms and so after 14 days was released, local health authorities said.

 In an online briefing last week, disease control official Park Yoo-mi reminded people to keep their pets “at least two meters away from people and other animals when walking them.”

-Research has shown that cats can spread the disease to other cats, at least in a laboratory setting.
+Research has shown that cats can spread the disease to other cats in a laboratory setting.

-Over the weekend, the San Diego Zoo Safari Park said a troop of western lowland gorillas had made a full recovery after several had contracting coronavirus, but in Pakistan officials said two 11-week-old white tiger cubs appear to have died of covid-19 last month.
+Over the weekend, the San Diego Zoo Safari Park said a troop of western lowland gorillas had made a full recovery after several contracted the coronavirus, but in Pakistan, officials said two 11-week-old white tiger cubs appear to have died of covid-19 last month.

 Min Joo Kim in Seoul contributed to this report.